6 minute read

 Nevertheless, there should still be plenty of profitable opportunities for those investors able to do their homework, correctly assess fundamental factors and not merely rely on the actions of central banks to float all boats simultaneously.

 While the majority of central banks – at least initially – will wish to remove monetary stimulus in a gradual fashion, it seems certain bonds will struggle in the coming years.
 However, equities could do much better than many expect as they should begin to appear relatively attractive to investors.

 We do not necessarily expect a mass exodus from bonds, although that could happen if bond yields rise materially.
-But as savings continue to accumulate, we believe fresh investment inflows are increasingly likely to favor equities.
+But as savings continue to accumulate, we believe fresh investment inflows are increasingly likely to favour equities.

 To date those rotations that have taken place since the financial crisis have been within asset classes.
-For example, we have seen funds flowing out of more highly-rated segments of fixed-income markets in favor of riskier areas such as high yield, as evidenced by the collapse in yield spreads.
-Similarly, within equity markets there is clear evidence that record-low interest rates have encouraged investors to favor income-generating stocks over those with growth potential.
+For example, we have seen funds flowing out of more highly-rated segments of fixed-income markets in favour of riskier areas such as high yield, as evidenced by the collapse in yield spreads.
+Similarly, within equity markets there is clear evidence that record-low interest rates have encouraged investors to favour income-generating stocks over those with growth potential.

-However, with the Fed now firmly embarked on monetary tightening, at least in the United States, the necessary conditions for the Great Rotation to finally get underway – with investors switching not just within but across asset classes – look finally to be in place.
+However, with the Fed now firmly embarked on monetary tightening, at least in the United States, the necessary conditions for the Great Rotation to finally get underway – with investors switching not just within, but across, asset classes – look finally to be in place.

 1 Since July 2007 the Barclays global high yield total return index has delivered an annualized return of 9.0% with average annual volatility of 8.5%.
 By contrast, the S&P 500 index has delivered an annualized return of 8.7% with average annual volatility of 14.2%: source, Bloomberg.